Cyphershadow24ar/Leet-Code/README.md

 95. (3217) Delete Nodes From Linked List Present in Array
 96. (3228) Maximum Number of Operations to Move Ones to the End
 97. (3289) The Two Sneaky Numbers of Digitville
-71. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
-70. (3307) Find the K-th Character in String Game II
-71. (3318) Find X-Sum of All K-Long Subarrays I
-72. (3330) Find the Original Typed String I
-73. (3333) Find the Original Typed String II
-74. (3346) Maximum Frequency of an Element After Performing Operations I
-75. (3347) Maximum Frequency of an Element After Performing Operations II
-76. (3349) Adjacent Increasing Subarrays Detection I
-77. (3350) Adjacent Increasing Subarrays Detection II
-78. (3354) Make Array Elements Equal to Zero
-79. (3363) Find the Maximum Number of Fruits Collected
-80. (3370) Smallest Number With All Set Bits
-81. (3381) Maximum subarray sum with length Divisible by K
-82. (3397) Maximum Number of Distinct Elements After Operations
-83. (3439) Reschedule Meetings for Maximum Free Time I
-84. (3440) Reschedule Meetings for Maximum Free Time II
-85. (3446) Sort Matrix by Diagonals
-86. (3459) Length of Longest V-Shaped Diagonal Segment
-87. (3461) Check If Digits Are Equal in String After Operations I
-88. (3477) Fruits Into Baskets II
-89. (3479) Fruits Into Baskets III
-90. (3480) Maximize Subarrays After Removing One Conflicting Pair
-67. (3487) Maximum Unique Subarray Sum After Deletion
-68. (3494) Find the Minimum Amount of Time to Brew Potions
-69. (3495) Minimum Operations to Make Array Elements Zero
-70. (3512) Minimum Operations to Make Array Sum Divisible by K
-71. (3516) Find Closest Person
-72. (3539) Find Sum of Array Product of Magical Sequences
-73. (3541) Find Most Frequent Vowel and Consonant
-74. (3607) Power Grid Maintenance
-75. (3623) Count Number of Trapezoids I
+98. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
+99. (3307) Find the K-th Character in String Game II
+100. (3318) Find X-Sum of All K-Long Subarrays I
+101. (3330) Find the Original Typed String I
+102. (3333) Find the Original Typed String II
+103. (3346) Maximum Frequency of an Element After Performing Operations I
+104. (3347) Maximum Frequency of an Element After Performing Operations II
+105. (3349) Adjacent Increasing Subarrays Detection I
+106. (3350) Adjacent Increasing Subarrays Detection II
+107. (3354) Make Array Elements Equal to Zero
+108. (3363) Find the Maximum Number of Fruits Collected
+109. (3370) Smallest Number With All Set Bits
+110. (3381) Maximum subarray sum with length Divisible by K
+111. (3397) Maximum Number of Distinct Elements After Operations
+112. (3439) Reschedule Meetings for Maximum Free Time I
+113. (3440) Reschedule Meetings for Maximum Free Time II
+114. (3446) Sort Matrix by Diagonals
+115. (3459) Length of Longest V-Shaped Diagonal Segment
+116. (3461) Check If Digits Are Equal in String After Operations I
+117. (3477) Fruits Into Baskets II
+118. (3479) Fruits Into Baskets III
+119. (3480) Maximize Subarrays After Removing One Conflicting Pair
+120. (3487) Maximum Unique Subarray Sum After Deletion
+121. (3494) Find the Minimum Amount of Time to Brew Potions
+122. (3495) Minimum Operations to Make Array Elements Zero
+123. (3512) Minimum Operations to Make Array Sum Divisible by K
+124. (3516) Find Closest Person
+125. (3539) Find Sum of Array Product of Magical Sequences
+126. (3541) Find Most Frequent Vowel and Consonant
+127. (3607) Power Grid Maintenance
+128. (3623) Count Number of Trapezoids I
+129. (3625) Count Number of Trapezoids II